So this week I decided to make a pattern and project for this attractive pleated blouse.

 Mark the pleats clearly with a notch to indicate the fold lines and placement of pleats.

-Step Four: Make the bias tape
+Step Three: Make the bias tape.

-Step Five: Sew the back
+Step Four: Sew the back

 You can use your serger, to finish the seams if you want, but because of the delicate nature of silk and satin, the French seam is the best seam to use to sew the blouse.
-Start by sewing the back at 3/8″, iron the seam to one side and turn the piece, iron again.
+Start by sewing the back at 3/8″, iron the seam to one side, and turn the piece, iron again.

 Trim the threads of the fabric if it is unraveling, but not too close because it will be difficult to catch the edge of the fabric inside the tape.